labzero/bootleg/README.md

 Note that `bootleg.update` will stop any running nodes and then perform a cold start.
 The stop is performed with the task `stop_silent`, which differs from `stop` in that it does not fail if the node is already stopped.

+`bootleg.build` will clean the remote workspace prior to copying the code over, to ensure that any files left from a previous build do not cause issues.
+The entire contents of the remote workspace are removed via `rm -rf *` from the root of the workspace.
+You can configure this behavior by setting the config option `clean_locations`, which takes a list of locations and passes them to `rm -rf` on the remote server.
+Relative paths will be interpreted relative to the workspace, absolute paths will be treated as is.
+This does mean that `config :clean_locations, ["/"]` will try and erase the entire root file system of your remote server.
+Be careful when altering `clean_locations` and never use a priviallaged user on your build server.

 ## Admin Commands

 Bootleg has a set of commands to check up on your running nodes: